 What To Wear

 Not sure what color to wear to dinner?
 Ayurveda has the answer.
 Natural, organic fabrics are always best.
 Choose the color of your clothing carefully.
-The color is of importance in Ayurveda.
+Color is of importance in Ayurveda.

 One should be wearing yellow, off-white or golden tones on Thursdays.